enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

   cetz.draw.content("d2.label", text(white, $?$))
 })

-This intermediate term has two duplicator connected by their principal port.
+This intermediate term has two duplication nodes connected via their principal port.
 They therefore must have different polarizations.
-When looking at this dual of the duplication node, it consumes two values and produces one, but these values are symmetric.
-This is because both of the consumed values go into aux ports, unlike the application where one consumed value goes into an aux port and one into a principle port.
+When looking at this dual of the duplication node, it consumes two values and produces one, but the consumed values are symmetric.
+That is, both of the consumed values go into aux ports, unlike the in an application where one consumed value goes into an aux port and one into a principle port.
 Because of the commutation rules, this can be seen as a single term with two values, or a superposition.

 = Extending Lambda Calculus